-- Controlling the eufy security cameras in Home Assistant
+How to integrate eufy security cameras with Home Assistant

 Preparation: Installing eufy-security-ws